vladimireganov/ACS_2021_2022/README.md

 main.h curretly the main file for the code

-main.ino is file for testing on sensors and other various things on teensy board
+main.ino is file for testing sensors and other various things on teensy board

 testing folder will hold all testing files for sensors and logic